2015 United Kingdom general election: Possibility of a hung parliament

 Hung parliaments have been unusual in British political history since the Second World War, but as the outgoing Government were a coalition and opinion polls were not showing a large or consistent lead for any one party, it was widely expected and predicted throughout the election campaign that no party would gain an overall majority, which could have led to a new coalition or other arrangements such as confidence and supply agreements.
 This was also associated with a rise in multi-party politics, with increased support for UKIP, the SNP and the Greens.

 The question of what the different parties would do in the likely event of an inconclusive result dominated much of the campaign.
 Smaller parties focused on the power this would bring them in negotiations; Labour and the Conservatives both insisted that they were working towards winning overall majorities, while they were also reported to be preparing for the possibility of a second election later in the year.
-In practice, Labour were prepared to make a "broad" offer to the Liberal Democrats in the event of a hung parliament.
+In practice, Labour were prepared to make a 'broad' offer to the Liberal Democrats in the event of a hung parliament.

 Most predictions saw Labour as having more potential support in parliament than the Conservatives, with several parties, notably the SNP, having committed to preventing a Conservative government.
-The Conservatives claimed a hung parliament with Labour as the largest party would result in a "coalition of chaos", and David Cameron tweeted that the electoral choice was one between "stable and strong government with me, or chaos with Ed Miliband".
+The Conservatives claimed a hung parliament with Labour as the largest party would result in a 'coalition of chaos', and David Cameron tweeted that the electoral choice was one between 'stable and strong government with me, or chaos with Ed Miliband'.
 Due to the substantial political turmoil in Britain in the years following the 2015 election, the tweet became infamous.

 Conservative campaigning sought to highlight what they described as the dangers of a minority Labour administration supported by the SNP.
 This proved effective at dominating the agenda of the campaign and at motivating voters to support them.
-The surprise Conservative victory was "widely put down to the success of the anti-Labour/SNP warnings", according to a BBC article and others.
-Labour, in reaction, produced ever stronger denials that they would co-operate with the SNP after the election.
+The surprise Conservative victory was 'widely put down to the success of the anti-Labour/SNP warnings', according to the BBC and other media commentators.
+Labour, in reaction, produced ever stronger denials that they would cooperate with the SNP after the election.
 The Conservatives and Lib Dems both also rejected the idea of a coalition with the SNP.
 This was particularly notable for Labour, to whom the SNP had previously offered support: their manifesto stated that "the SNP will never put the Tories into power.
 Instead, if there is an anti-Tory majority after the election, we will offer to work with other parties to keep the Tories out".
-SNP leader Nicola Sturgeon later confirmed in the Scottish leaders' debate on STV that she was prepared to "help make Ed Miliband prime minister".
+SNP leader Nicola Sturgeon later confirmed in the Scottish leaders' debate on STV that she was prepared to 'help make Ed Miliband prime minister'.
 However, on 26 April, Miliband ruled out a confidence and supply arrangement with the SNP too.
 Miliband's comments suggested to many that he was aiming to form a minority government.